arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 #### Analog Port Configuration

-The analog port is configured using the following properties under `Resources > Opta > Local IO Mapping > Programmable Inputs`:
+The analog port is configured using the following properties under: `Resources > Opta > Local IO Mapping > Programmable Inputs`.

 | **Analog Port** | **Name** | **Variable** | **IO Type** | **Type** |
 |-----------------|----------|--------------|-------------|----------|
 | #1              | I1       | analog01     | Analog      | UINT     |

-Opta™ has available 8 I/O ports that can be programmed either as analog or digital.
+Opta™ has available 8x I/O ports that can be programmed either as analog or digital.
 You will select port number one and assign the `analog01` as the variable.
 The 'IO Type' must be 'Analog' and the 'Type' will update based on the selection of the 'IO Type' property.

 The 'Programmable inputs mapping' table should look as the following image:

 ![PLC IDE - Programmable inputs mapping table](assets/plc-ide-programmable-inputs-mapping.png)

-You can also change the analog resolution if needed, and the options are:
+You can also change the analog resolution if needed between 12, 14, or 16 bits.

-- 12 bits
-- 14 bits
-- 16 bits

 #### User Programmable LED Configuration

 The user programmable LED of Opta™ is configurable under `Resources > Opta > Local IO Mapping > LED Outputs`.
-To use the user programmable LED, you will need to assign a variable that will represent the 'LB' row.
+To use the user programmable LED, you will need to assign a variable that will represent the 'LB' row as it can be seen in the following image:

 ![PLC IDE - LED outputs mapping table](assets/plc-ide-led-output-mapping.png)